 Misdemeanor crimes consist of any crime punishable by a maximum of one year in jail or less.
-The Solicitor’s Office prosecuted approximately 10,000 misdemeanor cases in 2013.
+The Solicitor’s Office disposed approximately 8,278 misdemeanor cases in 2015.

 Misdemeanors include crimes against persons, for example; domestic violence, battery, simple battery, simple assault, and stalking.
 Misdemeanors may also include property crimes, for example; criminal trespass, criminal damage to property (less than $500), theft by taking (less than $1500) and theft by shoplifting (less than $500).
 Traffic violations bound over from Recorder’s or Municipal Courts for jury trials may also be prosecuted in State Court, including, but not limited to; driving under the influence, reckless driving, fleeing and attempting to elude, hit and run, and any other moving, tag, or license violations.